 These resources will help you make a caregiving plan, and guide you in making adjustments when needed:

-If the care your loved one needs includes help managing their finances, check out these resources from the Consumer Financial Protection Bureau:
+If your loved one needs help with managing their finances, check out these resources:

 More Than a One-Person Job